 Projects should drive new research to address challenges that are key to a sustainable and resilient environment and society such as decarbonisation of energy, creation of a circular economy, reversing biodiversity decline, socially and environmentally sustainable supply chains, and cleaner air.

-In line with this, here at Cranfield we will focus on environmental and societal resilience, aligning with the established university-wide ‘Resilience’ Grand Challenge, to bring together ECRs to explore how Natural Capital – one of the five capitals of resilience – can be better protected, supported and understood in a changing world, and how it can be linked to other capitals of resilience to solve societal challenges aligned to the UN Sustainable Development Goals.
+In line with this, here at Cranfield we will focus on environmental and societal resilience to bring together ECRs to explore how natural capital – one of the five capitals of resilience – can be better protected, supported and understood in a changing world, and how it can be linked to other capitals of resilience to solve societal challenges aligned to the UN Sustainable Development Goals.

 What activities can be supported?